-- 5.1 This chapter sets out the planning policies for Sandridge Parish for the period 2019-2036, which is aligned with the end of the plan period for the emerging Local Plan.
+- 5.1 This chapter sets out the planning policies for Sandridge Parish for the period 2019-2036.
 The planning policies, identified in boxed blue text, together with the reasoned justification for them are set out in the following sections.
-The policies reflect the main issues, which were raised in the consultation, and provide the means by which our objectives (listed in paragraph 4.15) will be achieved. - 5.2 The National Planning Policy Framework (NPPF) 2018 as well as the 1994 St Albans District Local Plan and emerging Local Plan provide the overall planning context for the Parish.
+The policies reflect the main issues, which were raised in the consultation, and provide the means by which our objectives (listed in paragraph 4.15) will be achieved. - 5.2 The National Planning Policy Framework (NPPF) 2019 as well as the Local Plan provide the overall planning context for the Parish.
 In addition, Hertfordshire County Council is responsible for certain transport, minerals and waste management policies. - 5.3 The Plan should be read as a whole.
 When considering a development proposal, several policies will often be relevant and all relevant policies must be applied.
 General policy cross-references or caveats are not included in individual policies.
 For ease of understanding, direct explanatory links between policies are sometimes noted.